decentology/fast-floward-1/week2/day1/readMe.md

 }
 ```

 There's multiple things going on here.
-First, we've defined a constant named `x`, a function named `readX`, a resoure interface named `INFT`, and a resource named `NFT` that implements the `INFT` resource interface.
+First, we've defined a constant named `x`, a function named `readX`, a resource interface named `INFT`, and a resource named `NFT` that implements the `INFT` resource interface.
 But what is this doing?
 What's the point here?

 Well, we can use this contract interface to require other contracts to implement its fields, functions, variables, and constants.
 Let's use our example from above: